jhvanderschee/hugobricks/content/en/docs/shortcodes/faq.md

 title: F.A.Q.
 ---

 Want to add a block with the most frequently asked questions?
 Then use the code below.
 Do you want to see it in action?
-Have a look at the [FAQ page](/faq).
+Have a look at the [FAQ page](/faq) or the [Elements page](/elements/).

 ```
 {{</* faq */>}}